louis-langholtz/time-machine-helper/README.md

 ## Configure

-If Qt is not in a standard, system installed location, specify where to find Qt with the following setting in front of the usual cmake configuration arguments, for example:
+If Qt is not in a standard, system installed location, specify where to find Qt with the following setting in front of the usual CMake configuration arguments, for example:

 ```sh
 CMAKE_PREFIX_PATH=./Qt/6.6.0/macos/lib/cmake
 ```

-The usual cmake configuration arguments, are:
+The usual CMake configuration arguments, are:

 ```sh
 cmake -S time-machine-helper -B time-machine-helper-build